Are you accredited?

 Tuition is $400 per credit hour.
-If you enter the program with, and as long as you maintain a 3.0 GPA while in the program, you will automatically qualify for the Institutional Scholarship of $110 per credit hour, which lowers your tuition to $290 per credit hour.
+If you enter the program with a 3.0 GPA and maintain it while in the program, you will automatically qualify for the Institutional Scholarship of $110 per credit hour, which lowers your tuition to $290 per credit hour.
 (This scholarship/tuition reduction is not available for non-degree seeking students.)
 As a full-time student taking nine hours a semester, your tuition will be $2,610 as long as you maintain a 3.0 GPA.
-You may also apply for endowed departmental scholarships, which may further reduce your total cost.
+You also may apply for endowed departmental scholarships, which may further reduce your total cost.

 Are there any fees?